THE WAVE, ARIZONA

 Arid Climate of the Supercontinent Pangea

 The Navajo Sandstone is the third rung on a climb up the Grand Staircase.
 It is on grand display as the steep massive walls at Zion National Park in Utah.
 It forms the photogenic convulsions in the landform known as The Wave in northern Arizona.
-It covers or unless much of northern Arizona, eastern Utah, western Colorado and southwestern Wyoming.
+It covers much of northern Arizona, eastern Utah, western Colorado and southwestern Wyoming.
 A section of it in California is known as the Aztec Sandstone.
 In Wyoming it is the Nugget Sandstone.
-But it is all the result of the same intense climate conditions: the extreme and prolonged aridity that happens in the middle of a supercontinent.
+But it is all the result of the same intense climate conditions: the prolonged period of an extremely arid climate that happened in the middle of a supercontinent.
 In this case, the supercontinent was Pangea.

 Navajo Sandstone forms the massive walls at Zion National Park, Utah.

 Navajo Sandstone as The Wave in northern Arizona.

 A supercontinent forms when all of the major continental landmasses assemble into one massive continent.
 The first supercontinent was Columbia (sometimes called Nuna).
 It existed from 1.9 to 1.6 billion years ago.
 Then came Rodinia from 1.1 to 0.7 billion years.
 Then came the third, Pangea, which was assembled by 0.3 billion years ago and lasted about 0.1 billion years.
 [NOTE: Gondawana was almost a supercontinent, but it did not include the continental mass that is now North America or Western Europe.]